qwaneu/qwaneu.github.io/_drafts/paying-the-price-of-fast-tests.md

 happy with technology that facilitates rapid feedback!
 As a developer, it pays to understand the effects of these game changers, so that you can use them to your advantage.

+## References

+A Diagram of Effects is a powerful technique to make sense of what is going on in a team or an organization.
+We recommend Gerald M. Weinberg's [Quality Software Management series](http://geraldmweinberg.com/Site/QSM_vol_1.html) if you'd like to learn more, or read our whitepaper [Promise is Debt](/attachments/ebooks/qwan-systems-book.pdf) (PDF).

+_Credits: thanks to Willem for editing and helping improve this post._

 <aside>
   <h3>Rightsize your automated tests</h3>